klaytn/klaytn-docs/docs/klaytn/design/computation/klaytn-virtual-machine/klaytn-virtual-machine.md

 # Klaytn Virtual Machine <a id="klaytn-virtual-machine"></a>

+{% hint style="success" %}
+NOTE: This document is written based on the latest EVM which have been used since the `Kore` hardfork.
+If you want the previous document, please refer to [previous document](klaytn-virtual-machine-previous.md).

+`Kore` hardfork block number is as follows.
+* Baobab Testnet: `will be updated`
+* Cypress Mainnet: `will be updated`
+{% endhint %}

 ## Overview <a id="overview"></a>

 The current version of the Klaytn Virtual Machine \(KLVM\) is derived from the Ethereum Virtual Machine \(EVM\).
 The content of this chapter is based primarily on the [Ethereum Yellow Paper](https://github.com/ethereum/yellowpaper).
 KLVM is continuously being improved by the Klaytn team, thus this document could be updated frequently.
 Please do not regard this document as the final version of the KLVM specification.
 As described in the Klaytn position paper, the Klaytn team also plans to adopt other virtual machines or execution environments in order to strengthen the capability and performance of the Klaytn platform.
 This chapter presents a specification of KLVM and the differences between KLVM and EVM.